echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `profile_youtube`: Whether the field will be visible under the player profile page.
 This is different than `profile_settings_fields`

 * `writeup_rankings`: Whether or not writeup rankings will be visible on leaderboards
+* `country_rankings`: Whether or not country rankings will be visible on leaderboard

 ## String and numeric key/val pairs
 * `event_name` A name for your event